-Board of Trustees - Regular Meeting Board of Trustees Governance Committee, Teaching and Learning Committee, Planning and Operations Committee, Facilities Committee and Resources Committee Tuesday, December 05, 2017 6:00 PM District Office, Board Room, 3801 Market Street, Riverside, CA 92501
+Board of Trustees - Regular Meeting Tuesday, December 12, 2017 6:00 PM District Office, Board Room, 3801 Market Street, Riverside, CA 92501

 ORDER OF BUSINESS

 Pledge of Allegiance

 Anyone who wishes to make a presentation to the Board on an agenda item is requested to please fill out a "REQUEST TO ADDRESS THE BOARD OF TRUSTEES" card, available from the Public Affairs Officer.
 However, the Board Chairperson will invite comments on specific agenda items during the meeting before final votes are taken.
 Please make sure that the Secretary of the Board has the correct spelling of your name and address to maintain proper records.
 Comments should be limited to five (5) minutes or less.
 (This time limit will be doubled for members of the public utilizing a translator to ensure the non-English speaker receives the same opportunity to directly address the Board, unless simultaneous translation equipment is used.)